OpTi9/Polygon-NFT-project/README.md

 - [Pinata](https://www.pinata.cloud/) - used to host art on [IPFS](https://ipfs.io/) network.
 - [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/wizard) - used to generate the initial boilerplate Polygon contract code.
 - [React](https://reactjs.org/) - used for the front end of a minting dapp.

+## Traits rarity
+- Out of 1,000 instances, most have all the traits; the rarer the instance, the fewer traits it has.
+`type: Trait number {
+	total_nft: 1000,
+	all_traits: 670,
+	no_back_spikes: 200,
+	no_front_spikes: 100,
+	no_mouth: 20,
+	no_spikes: 10
+}`

+- Each layer has a different variations, ranging in rarity from Common to Legendary